jqnatividad/qsv/README.md

 For complex data-wrangling tasks, you can use Luau and Python scripts.
 The `qsv` binary variant can embed `luau` and `python` interpreters, enabled by identically named feature flags.
 ### Luau

-[Luau](https://luau-lang.org) is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
+[Luau](https://luau-lang.org) is a fast, small, safe, gradually typed, statically linked, embeddable scripting language derived from [Lua](https://www.lua.org/about.html).
 It lies at the [heart of Roblox technology](https://luau-lang.org/2022/11/04/luau-origins-and-evolution.html) - powering all it's user generated content, with [Roblox](https://en.wikipedia.org/wiki/Roblox)'s own internal code having more than 2 millions lines of Luau.

 It has [sandboxing](https://luau-lang.org/sandbox), [type-checking](https://luau-lang.org/typecheck), [additional operators](https://luau-lang.org/syntax) & [increased performance](https://luau-lang.org/performance) while [maintaining compatibility with Lua](https://luau-lang.org/compatibility).